Top 10 John Deacon Queen Songs

 Photo: Kraft74 / Shutterstock.com

 When referencing Queen and the group’s top ten songs, which first comes to mind?
 While Freddie Mercury was the lead vocalist most of the time, sometimes John Deacon, Brian May, and Roger Taylor would do the honors.
-However, what makes a good song become even greater doesn’t always come from the person belting out the lyrics.
-Unless a songwriter has brought forth something truly spectacular, along with a music score to back it up, the song will fade as quickly into obscurity as the length of time it took to play it.
-Speaking of John Deacon, which of his ten songs would you say is his best?
+However, what makes a good song even greater doesn’t always come from the person belting out the lyrics.
+Unless a songwriter has brought forth something genuinely spectacular, along with a music score to back it up, the song will fade as quickly into obscurity as the length of time it took to play it.
+Speaking of John Deacon, which of his ten songs is his best?
 How many of them became some of Queen’s biggest hits?

 John Deacon